jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 1. Band-pass each chain using a low pass and/or a high pass filter
 1. Map the crossover frequency of the filters to some macros

 The problem with this approach is that crossovers don't have a flat amplitude response when using traditional filters (usually Butterworth).
-In fact, the amplitude response of a Butterworth filter is -3 dB in the passband, which adds up to +3 dB when used in a crossover.
+In fact, the amplitude response of a Butterworth filter is -3 dB at the cutoff frequency, which adds up to +3 dB when used in a crossover.

-{% include image.html path="posts/1-frequency-splitter/1-butterworth.svg" path-detail="posts/1-frequency-splitter/1-butterworth.svg" alt="Butterworth crossover" %}
+{% include image.html path="posts/1-frequency-splitter/1-butterworth.svg" path-detail="posts/1-frequency-splitter/1-butterworth.svg" width="50%" alt="Butterworth crossover" %}

 <details open="true">
   <summary>Decibel primer</summary>